 Wrap Up

-Having a dog or cat is a privilege and not a right.
+Having a dog or a cat is a privilege and not a right.
 It takes 100% commitment on our part to make sure that these animals receive the best care.
 Bringing a pet into the family is a joyous occasion, but make sure you can afford all the costs associated with owning a pet.

 A great way to experience dog companionship is through volunteering and fostering.
 Both are rewarding.
 Another way is through pet sitting or dog walking.
 You get to have all the frisbee-throwing fun without the cost.